-Policy documents: All the fund's approved policies can be found on the website www. shropshirecountypensionfund.co.uk.
+Policy documents: All the fund's approved policies can be found on the website: www. shropshirecountypensionfund.co.uk

-Local Authority Pensions Web: All senior members of the Pensions Team have access to the Local Authority Pensions Web where information can be exchanged with other Local Authority Pension colleagues.
-Communication with other bodies Mercer (Pension Fund Actuary): The fund performs an actuarial valuation as required by the regulations.
+Communication with other bodies

+Mercer (Pension Fund Actuary): The fund performs an actuarial valuation as required by the regulations.
 The actuary also deals with interim valuations when needed and gives information and advice about a range of issues affecting the fund.
 These issues include dealing with new and ceasing employers, bulk transfers and regulatory changes.